freenas/freenas-docs/userguide/storage.rst

 #endif truenas
-.. warning:: Do not detach an encrypted pool if the passphrase has not been set! **An encrypted pool cannot be reimported without a passphrase!** When in doubt, use the instructions in :ref:`Managing Encrypted Pools` to set a passphrase.
+.. warning:: Do not export/disconnect an encrypted pool if the passphrase has not been set! **An encrypted pool cannot be reimported without a passphrase!** When in doubt, use the instructions in :ref:`Managing Encrypted Pools` to set a passphrase.

-The :guilabel:`Detach Pool` screen provides the options :guilabel:`Destroy data on this pool?`, :guilabel:`Confirm detach`, and :guilabel:`Delete configuration of shares that used this pool?`.
+The :guilabel:`Export/Disconnect Pool` screen provides the options :guilabel:`Destroy data on this pool?`, :guilabel:`Confirm export/disconnect`, and :guilabel:`Delete configuration of shares that used this pool?`.
 An encrypted pool also displays a button to :guilabel:`DOWNLOAD KEY` for that pool.